joaovfsousa/StandingDeskAutomation/README.md

 ## Http Endpoint

-Fauxmo exposes this endpoint, so you can control the device using a HTTP Request
+Fauxmo exposes this endpoint, so you can control the device using a HTTP POST Request.
+A body is mandatory, but the content doesn't matter.

 `http://${YOUR_ESP_32_IP}:80/api/devices/lights/${MEMORY_BUTTON_NUMBER}/state/ON`

+Using curl:
+`curl -X POST http://${YOUR_ESP_32_IP}:80/api/devices/lights/${MEMORY_BUTTON_NUMBER}/state/ON -d 0`